activityworkshop/GpsPrune/README.md

 Here on github you'll find all the sources from version 1 to the current version 22.2, and bug reports and suggestions in the form of "Issues".

+This branch patches the master branch to make the sources compilable with Java version 8, because it turns out that compiling with Java 11 and specifying a target version of 8 doesn't entirely work.

 In the wiki at https://github.com/activityworkshop/GpsPrune/wiki there's the beginning of a translation effort for anyone to contribute.
 Currently just a few of the missing texts are online, to see whether it's a workable idea or not.
 Please help with these if you can.
 Or if you prefer, contributions to the translations can be made using the Translatinator at the GpsPrune home page.